-- To ensure compliance with the law, DLIR and the contracting agency will conduct investigations of contractors and subcontractors.
-If a contractor or subcontractor violates the law, the penalties are: - First Violation: Equal to 10% of back wages found due or \$25 per offense, whichever is greater.
-Equal to amount of back wages found due or \$100 per each offense, whichever is greater.
-Third Violation Equal to two times the amount of back wages found due or \$200 for each - Suspension from doing any new work on any public work of a governmental contracting agency for three years. - A violation would be deemed a second violation if it occurs within two years of the first notification of violation, and a third violation if it occurs within two years of the second notification of violation. - Suspension.
-For a first or second violation, the department shall immediately suspend a contractor who fails to pay wages or penalties until all wages and penalties are paid in full.
+• To ensure compliance with the law, DLIR and the contracting agency will conduct investigations of contractors and subcontractors.
+If a contractor or subcontractor viblates the law, the penalties are

+First ViolationSecond Violation Equal to 10% of back wages found due or S Equal to amount of back wages found due Is greater - ■ Third Violation Equal to two times the amount of back offense, whichever is greater, and wages found due or \$200 for each Suspension from doing any new work on contracting agency for three years any public work of a governmental

+- A violation would be deemed a second violation if it occurs within two years of the first notification of violation, and a third violation if it occurs within two years of the second notification of violation - Suspension For a first or second violation, the department shall immediately suspend a contractor who fails to pay wages or penalties until all wages and penalties are paid in full.
 For a third violation, the department shall penalize and suspend the contractor as described above, except that if the contractor continues to violate the law, then the department shall immediately suspend the contractor for a mandatory three years.
-The contractor shall remain suspended until all wages and penalties are paid in full. [§§104-24, 104-25] - Any contractor who fails to make payroll records accessible or provide requested information within 10 days, or fails to keep or falsifies any required record, shall be assessed a penalty as provided in Section 104-22(b),HRS. [§104-3(c)] - If any contractor interferes with or delays any investigation, the contracting agency shall withhold further payments until the delay has ceased.
-Interference or delay includes failure to provide requested records or information within ten days, failure to allow employees to be interviewed during working hours on the job, and falsification of payroll records.
-The department shall assess a penalty of \$1,000 per project, and \$100 per day thereafter, for interference or delay. [\$104-22(b)] - Failure by the contracting agency to include in the provisions of the contract or specifications the requirements of Chapter 104, HRS, relating to coverage and the payment of prevailing wages and overtime, is not a defense of the contractor or subcontractor for noncompliance with the requirements of this chapter. [§104-2(f)]
+The contractor shall remain suspended until all wages and penalties are paid in full. [§§104-24, 104-25] - Any contractor who fails to make payroll records accessible or provide requested information within 10 days, or fails to keep or falsifies any required record, shall be assessed a penalty as provided in Section 104-22(b),HRS [§104-3(c)] - If any contractor interferes with or delays any investigation, the contracting agency shall withhold further payments until the delay has ceased Interference or delay includes failure to provide requested records or information within ten days, failure to allow employees to be interviewed during working hours on the job, and falsification of payroll records.
+The department shall assess a penalty of \$1,000 per project, and \$100 per day thereafter, for interference or delay [§104-22(b)]

-For additional information, visit the department's website at http://dlir.state.hi.us/ or contact any of the following DLIR offices:
+For additional information, visit the department's website at http://dlir.state.hi.us/ or contact any of the following DLIR offices